gbmhunter/blog/content/electronics/components/inductors/_index.md

 1. Connect the oscilloscope to the signal generator and measure the open-circuit voltage.
 It should be about 1V peak-to-peak.
 Record down the exact peak-to-peak value, as signal generators are not usually that accurate with their voltages!

+    {{< img src="inductor-measurement-with-sig-gen-and-oscilloscope-01.png" width="500px" >}}

     {{< note >}}If you read 2V peak-to-peak, you probably have the signal generators output type set to 50Ω, which means it doubles the voltage.
 Switch to high-Z or change the voltage to 500mV peak-to-peak to compensate.{{< /note >}}

 1. Now connect the inductor to the signal generator, whilst still measuring the voltage with the oscilloscope (this will be the output voltage of the signal generator, as well as the voltage across the inductor).
+The circuit should look like this:

+    {{< img src="inductor-measurement-with-sig-gen-and-oscilloscope-02.png" width="600px" >}}

 1. Adjust the frequency of the signal generator until the peak-to-peak voltage across the inductor is half the measured open-circuit peak-to-peak voltage.